U.S. Foreign Intelligence: From George Washington to the Present Day (In-person)

 Bill Sullivan

-Bill Sullivan served for 36 years as an intelligence analyst, linguist, and senior executive with the National Security Agency, including detached service tours with the Deputy Undersecretary of Defense for Policy and Chairmanship of the DCI’s National Signals Intelligence Committee.
-Following retirement he served as a professional staff officer on the Congressional/Presidential Commission on the Roles and Capabilities of the U.S. Intelligence Community
+Bill Sullivan served for 36 years as an intelligence analyst and senior executive with the National Security Agency, including assignments with the Deputy Undersecretary of Defense for Policy and as Chairman of the DCI’s National Signals Intelligence Committee.
+Following retirement, he served on the Congressional Commission on the Roles and Capabilities of the U.S. Intelligence Community.
+He majored in German and European history at Tufts and did graduate work at American U. and the National War College.